bakerjonas/python-tutorials/Intro/Intro.rst

 Finally
 ----------------------------------------------------------

-* You have completed the syntax traning, now we'll put your new skills to use!
+* By now you should have completed the basic Python course.
+  Now we'll put your new skills to use!
+* Programming is about problem solving
-* Learning pogramming is a livelong endeavour
+* Learning programming is a lifelong endeavour